Updated May 2026 with current Indian retail prices.

 | Acer | 3 yrs standard | Carry-in via Acer Mall / dealer outlets | Carry-in, partner network is decent | Courier to nearest Acer centre | 4+ bright or 6+ dark pixels |

 Three practical notes.
 First, always buy from Clicktech Retail, Appario Retail, or the brand’s official store on Amazon.in.
 Third-party sellers with inflated MRPs (monitors listed at ₹22,000 with a 64% discount) sometimes ship grey stock without registering the India warranty.
 The brand will not honour the warranty on a grey market unit even if the panel is physically identical.
-Second, Zebronics has surprisingly wide geographic reach in smaller cities (better than MSI, AOC, and even Acer in some locations) but the 1-year warranty is a real limitation, especially against a 3-year Dell.
-Third, for buyers in Nagpur, Indore, Vizag, Kochi, or Coimbatore, Dell and Samsung are the two brands with confirmed service presence.
-MSI and AOC users outside metros typically end up doing courier returns, which adds 2 to 4 weeks of downtime.
+Second, Zebronics has surprisingly wide geographic reach in smaller cities (better than even Acer in some locations) but the 1-year warranty is a real limitation, especially against a 3-year Dell.
+Third, for buyers in Nagpur, Indore, Vizag, Kochi, or Coimbatore, Dell has the strongest confirmed service presence, with Acer’s dealer network close behind in most of those cities.

 What’s the cheapest 144Hz monitor in India?